 Other common negative feelings towards bad mobile experience included being annoyed (75%), frustrated (69%), and along with distrust (19%), anger (13%) and disrespect (12%) to the brand.

 Most of the time we relate a positive mobile website experience to proper screen sizes and an easy to use navigation but this study shows that there are other important mobile website best practices that visitors value, including:

 - It works whenever they need it (75%)

 - It is fast and has no waiting time (65%)

 - It doesn’t crash (53%)

-The key takeaway here, which agrees with everything we have been reading and observing on our clients’ websites, is that people expect efficient, functioning website experiences from their Smartphone, Tablet, Mobile Device and Desktop.
+The key takeaway here, which agrees with everything we have been reading and observing on our clients’ websites, is that people expect efficient, functioning website experiences from their Smartphone, Tablet, and Mobile Device as well as their Desktop.

-Here are some mobile website statistics and highlights from additional studies on Mobile Website Experiences to get you thinking more about how your website’s mobile experience:
+Here are some mobile website statistics and highlights from additional studies on Mobile Website experiences to get you thinking more about how to implement mobile website best practices.

 - 75% of smartphone owners consider the look and feel of a mobile website when deciding whether to purchase from it.